-The County of Essex Population and Employment Foundation Report forecasted employment growth to the Town of Kingsville of 7,930 to 8,450 employees to the year 2031, which represents an increase of 1,410 to 1,930 employees from 2016.
-The rate of employment growth is expected to be below past levels with most growth occurring in the mid-to-long term.
+The 2011 County of Essex Population and Employment Foundation Report forecasted employment growth to the Town of Kingsville of 7,930 to 8,450 employees to the year 2031, which represents an increase of 1,410 to 1,930 employees from 2016.

+The rate of employment growth based on the 2011 Foundation Report is expected to be below past levels with most growth occurring in the mid-to-long term.
 Employment growth is anticipated to favour industrial related over population related employment development.
 In terms of land supply, a surplus exists County-wide to accommodate all of the projected employment growth, and the Settlement Areas contain sufficient land for the County as a whole, and each local municipality, to accommodate all employment growth during the planning period to 2031.
 Sufficient employment lands have been designated in the Town to the year 2031, which includes the employment lands designated on the south edge of Cottam and the north edge of Ruthven, to meet forecasted employment demands.
 The development of the Employment designated area within Cottam will be dependent upon improvements to the existing municipal sanitary sewage treatment facility.

+The Town will work with the County and the local municipalities to ensure an appropriate growth projection and allocation to the Town of Kingsville as part of the preparation of the next County of Essex Official Plan which began in 2021.
 The Town will actively monitor the supply and availability of designated employment lands to ensure an adequate supply is available over the planning horizon to meet the expected demand and also to provide reasonable market choice and competition.
-Careful attention will be provided to ensuring that existing employment areas are provided with good access and transportation links, appropriate sanitary sewage, stormwater and potable water servicing, while minimizing potential conflicts with residential and commercial areas.
+Careful attention will be provided to ensuring that existing employment areas are provided with good access and transportation links, appropriate sanitary sewage, storm water and potable water servicing, while minimizing potential conflicts with residential and commercial areas.